PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-07 20:26:36
+Last updated: 2024-04-07 20:27:09
-Random Quote: I keep making mistakes and not learning from them. - Cassie Howard
+Random Quote: I don't want to be good.
+I am going to be great. - Pablo Escobar